topkecleon/telegram-bot-bash/doc/4_expert.md

 Set bashbot home directory, where bashot will look for additional files.
 If BASHBOT_ETC, BASHBOT_VAR or BASHBOT_JSONSH are set the have precedence over BASHBOT_HOME.

-This is also usefull if you want to force bashbot to always use full pathnames instead of relative ones.
+This is also useful if you want to force bashbot to always use full pathnames instead of relative ones.
 ```bash
   unset  BASHBOT_HOME     # autodetection (default)
   export BASHBOT_HOME ""  # autodetection